9dots/9dots.io-pages/OevYoBW.md

 - To write the HTML for each element on the example document, guide students through the same steps as the examples above.

 ## Evaluate

 1. Challenge students to complete the page.
 The source for the second image should be the same as the first one.

 2. Once everyone has finished, review the answers.

-3. Show the students the ‘Puppy Pals’ worksheet.
+3. Distribute the 'Puppy Pals’ worksheet.

 4. Together, label each section as header, image, or paragraph.